Last updated: February 22nd, 2023

 There are more customisation options available than its slightly less expensive sibling, too.
 For example, you can customise the shift “feel” from rough to smooth.
 The gear shifter itself has a clever planetary-style gearbox inside, which is inspired by an actual racing shifter mechanism.
 There are two stick lengths available (78mm and 120mm).
 You can see the build quality is slightly more industrial than its cheaper sibling, though the quality of the components used is plain to see.
 There’s also real-time data logging onboard when you’re shifting gears and 3 programmable buttons on top of the device.

-The Pro Sim H-shifter is a six-speed shifter with reverse gear.
-It’s for PC only, made of anodized metal, offers unbelievable immersion, and is overall one of the most amazing shifters on the market.
+The Pro Sim H-shifter is a very high-end six-speed shifter with reverse gear.
+It’s for PC only, made of anodized metal, offers unbelievable immersion, and is one of the most exquisitely detailed sim shifters on the market.
+If you’re after the most authentic feeling of a racing H-Pattern gearbox, this offering from Pro Sim will be of interest:

-So much attention has been paid to the details throughout the design of this shifter.
-Having them manufactured at Quaife engineering proves that the guys at Pro-Sim made all the right moves on this one.
+A great deal of attention has been paid to the details throughout the design.
+Having them manufactured at Quaife Engineering proves that the guys at Pro-Sim made all the right moves in their pursuit of Motorsport grade sim racing equipment.

 It’s a thing of beauty, though; this revised version is an update on its predecessor.
 The gear lever length and end stop are easier to adjust, and it’s far quieter!